orlin/bon/README.md

 The easier option for serious work is to have the vars set with the aid of `bin/bonvars.sh` - bon will source it, making available whatever is `export`ed.
+This comes with limitations.
+There can only be one bin script in `package.json` that has to be named same as the module and again `bin/<name>.js` presence is expected.
+There are very few vars that can be customized - `BON_EVALIST` and `BON_HELP` come to mind.

 To customize anything, including all the paths / file names, refer to your own script in `package.json` - e.g. `"bin": { "clirest" : "./bin/clier.sh" }`, and